History at All Souls' CE

 - To understand connections between local, regional, national and international history

-We use both formative and summative assessment information in every history lesson.
-Staff use this information to inform their short-term planning and short-term interventions.
-This helps us provide the best possible support for all of our pupils, including the more able.
-The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
-This means that skills in history are progressive and build year on year.
+We use both formative and summative assessment information in history.
+Assessment informs learning to ensure that all pupils including disadvantage and those with SEND achieve highly and acquire the knowledge and cultural capital they need to succeed in life.
+Staff use assessment information to inform their short-term planning and address misconceptions.
+This helps us provide the best possible support for all of our pupils.
+The end points for each phase have been carefully mapped out and further broken down.
+This means that the essential knowledge, skills and concepts in history are progressive and build year on year.

 At All Souls' CE Primary School, we are